hackerman103020/cypher-jammer-2nrf-oled-fix/README.md

 **IT CREATES NOISE SIGNAL TO JAM BLUETOOTH, DRONES, AND WIFI USING NRF24L01 AND ESP32 IN RANGE 2.4GHZ DEVICES , EFFECTS MAY VARY DEPENDS ON DEVICE BLUETOOTH VERSIONS **

+I only fixed the wifi jam, other features may not work

 ---

 ---